14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 But the most sustainable caffeine addiction fix is to stick with the coffee maker you already have.

-Otherise, checkout secondhand options or maybe a thrift store near you for a pre-loved stainless steel or glass coffee maker.
+Otherise, checkout secondhand options or maybe a thrift store near you for a pre-loved all-metal coffee maker.

-Share this article with fellow coffee lovers so we can all get plastic out of the world’s most consumed beverage.
+Share this article with fellow coffee lovers you overhear asking, “Are there any coffee makers that don’t use plastic?” so we can all get plastic out of the world’s most consumed beverage.

 Pin these: